Fremantle Stuff > courthouses. See also: Perth's first courthouse.

 This information sheet and the reports on which it is based were prepared by David Wood.
 The reports are available for inspection at the Fremantle Library.

 The third courthouse, 1884, still exists, in Marine Terrace.
 It is now part of Notre Dame University Australia and is used by the Law faculty for moots.
-Photo from Google Maps Streetview.
+First photo from Google Maps Streetview; second from Fremantle Library.

 The fourth, from 1899, also still exists and has only recently fallen into disuse.
 It's at 45 Henderson St and is part of the former police station complex.
-The buildings were renovated, and sold, alienated to private exploitation - which is disgraceful - in 2016.
+The buildings were renovated, and then sold to Silverleaf in 2016.
+Karl Bullers, co-owner of the National Hotel, will be the publican.
 Photo by Gnangarra, from Wikipedia.

 Part of the former Fremantle police complex with the courthouse on the left.
 Taken from the Henderson St carpark by Derek Graham for Google.